Garrett Hampson Player Props: Marlins vs. Braves

 Braves Pitching Rankings

-- The pitching staff for the Braves has a collective 9.3 K/9, the eighth-best in the league.
+- The Braves' 3.48 team ERA ranks seventh across all league pitching staffs.

-- The Braves have the fourth-ranked team ERA across all MLB pitching staffs (3.35).
+- Wright (0-1 with a 4.86 ERA and 17 strikeouts in 16 2/3 innings pitched) gets the start for the Braves, his fifth of the season.

-- His last appearance came on Friday against the Houston Astros, when the right-hander threw six innings, surrendering no earned runs while giving up five hits.
+- The righty's most recent appearance came on Thursday against the Miami Marlins, when he went three scoreless innings while giving up two hits.

-- In four games this season, the 23-year-old has amassed an ERA of 1.14, with 8.7 strikeouts per nine innings.
-Opponents are hitting .241 against him.
+- The 27-year-old has a 4.86 ERA and 9.2 strikeouts per nine innings across four games this season, while allowing a batting average of .254 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.